message/iata/ER.md

-Published 15.04.2021
+Published 25.10.2021
-1. Passengers must have a negative COVID-19 PCR test result issued at most 72 hours before arrival.
+1. Passengers must have a negative COVID-19 PCR test result issued at most 72 hours before departure.
-- This does not apply to:
-- passengers younger than 6 years;
+- This does not apply to passengers younger than 6 years.
-- passengers with a COVID-19 vaccination certificate.
-2. Passengers are subject to a COVID-19 rapid antigen test upon arrival at their own expense.
+2. Passengers are subject to a COVID-19 antigen test upon arrival at their own expense.
-3. Passengers could be subject to quarantine for 7 days at their own expense.
+3. Passengers could be subject to self-isolation for 5 days.